ibm-cloud-docs/billing-usage/ts_commit_cannot_apply.md

 You've already had a commitment on your account and you want to add another.
 {: shortdesc}

-You're Pay-as-you-go Committed Use account has expired and you try to add another commitment by using the Commitments and Subscriptions page in the {{site.data.keyword.cloud_notm}} console.
+Your Enterprise Savings Plan account has expired and you try to add another commitment by using the Commitments and Subscriptions page in the {{site.data.keyword.cloud_notm}} console.
 {: tsSymptoms}

 You can't add a commitment to the account by using the {{site.data.keyword.cloud_notm}} console.
 The only way to add a commitment is by contacting sales.